gitpan/Alien-RRDtool/README.pod

 =head1 DESCRIPTION

-This distribution installs F<RRDs.pm> for you.
+This distribution installs F<RRDs.pm> on perls.
+The RRDtool package will install RRDs.pm to the system perl, but there're cases we need to install it to perls installded by ourselves.

 NOTES: This distribution doesn't install rrdtool itself yet, as other Alien::* dists do, but it does so in a future.